Printing Terms

 Color Separation

-Literally separating the areas of a piece to be printed into its component spot and process ink colors.
+Separating the areas of a piece to be printed into its component spot and process ink colors.
 Each color to be printed must have its own printing plate.
 Usually referred to in a photographic sense a color separation of a photo done either digitally or traditionally on a scanner.

 Colorcurve System

-a color matching system based on light reflectance curves rather than on ink formulations.
+A color matching system based on light reflectance curves rather than on ink formulations.
 It is intended to coordinate colors across a variety of surfaces and materials and to reduce mesmerism.
-See also match color, mesmerism, PANTONE MATCHING SYSTEM, Toyo.
+See also match color, mesmerism, Pantone Matching System, Toyo.

 Colorfastness

-having color that won’t run when wet, and won’t fade in bright light.
+Color that won’t run when wet, and won’t fade in bright light.

-Comp (comprehensive)
+Comp

 Composite Image

-a photograph or other graphic image that is made of a combination of multiple images.
+A photograph or other graphic image that is made of a combination of multiple images.

 Continuous Tone

-having an unbroken range of intensities, as found in black and white photographs.
+Having an unbroken range of intensities, as found in black and white photographs.
 Continuous tone images have not been screened, and contain gradient tones from black to white.
 See also halftone, screen, stochastic.

 Contrast

-the degree of difference between light and dark areas in an image.
+The degree of difference between light and dark areas in an image.
 Extreme lights and darks give an image high contrast.
 An image with a wide tonal range has lover contrast.

 Conversion